belangeo/pyo/doc/PyoObject/Disto.rst

     Parent class : :class:`PyoObject`

-    Apply an arctan distortion on input signal with control on the drive.
+    Apply an arctan distortion with controllable drive to the input signal.

     :param input: :class:`PyoObject`